 Banana fortune heir Daniel Noboa claims victory in Ecuador election

-Noboa defeated socialist rival Luisa Gonzalez just weeks after a third presidential candidate was assassinated.
+Noboa defeated socialist rival Luisa Gonzalez just over two months after a prominent presidential candidate was assassinated.

 Daniel Noboa, heir to a banana empire, will be Ecuador’s next president after defeating socialist Luisa Gonzalez, an ally of exiled former President Rafael Correa.